krestaino/andotp-extension/README.md

 ## Setup Extension

 To use this extension, you must restore a backup using the app.
-To make a back up:
+To make a backup:

 1. Open the options menu
 1. Tap **Backup**